NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Resources/01-glossary.md

 * **Audit trail:** all previous versions of a note are saved and changes are logged.

 ## B
-* **Backup:** practice of keeping additional copies of your research data in a separate physical or cloud locations from your files in storage.
+* **Backup:** practice of keeping extra copies of your research data in a separate physical or cloud location from your storage files.

 ## C
 * **Code-based data processing & analysis:** giving instructions to a computer to convert raw data to machine-readable form and subsequently reusing them in order to discover useful information, inform conclusions and support decision-making.